Israeli system of government: Electoral system

 Israel's electoral system operates within the parameters of a Basic Law (The Knesset) and of the 1969 Knesset Elections Law.

 The Knesset's 120 members are elected by secret ballot to 4-year terms, although the Knesset may decide to call for new elections before the end of the 4-year term, and a government can change without a general election; since the 1988 election, no Knesset has finished its 4-year term.
 In addition a motion of no confidence may be called.
 Voting in general elections takes place using the highest averages method of party-list proportional representation, using the d'Hondt formula.

 General elections use closed lists: voters vote only for party lists and cannot affect the order of candidates within the lists.
 Since the 1992 Parties Law, only registered parties may stand.
 There are no separate electoral districts; all voters vote on the same party lists.
 Suffrage is universal among Israeli citizens aged 18 years or older.
 Voting is optional.
 Polling locations are open throughout Israel; absentee ballots are limited to diplomatic staff and the merchant marine.
 While each party attains one seat for 1 in 120 votes, there is a minimum threshold of 3.25% for parties to attain their first seat in an election.
 This requirement aimed to bar smaller parties from parliament but spurred some parties to join together simply to overcome the threshold.
 The low vote-threshold for entry into parliament, as well as the need for parties with small numbers of seats to form coalition governments, results in a highly fragmented political spectrum, with small parties exercising extensive power (relative to their electoral support) within coalitions.

-The president selects the prime minister as the party leader most able to form a government, based on the number of parliament seats his or her coalition has won.
+The president selects the prime minister as the party leader most able to form a government, based on the number of parliament seats their coalition has won.
 After the president's selection, the prime minister has forty-five days to form a government.
 The Knesset collectively must approve the members of the cabinet.
 This electoral system, inherited from the Yishuv (Jewish settlement organization during the British Mandate), makes it very difficult for any party to gain a working majority in the Knesset and thus governments generally form on the basis of coalitions.
 Due to the difficulties in holding coalitions together, elections often occur earlier than scheduled.
 The average life-span of an Israeli government is about two years.
 Over the years, the peace process, the role of religion in the state, and political scandals have caused coalitions to break apart or have produced early elections.